Your pregnancy timeline

 Your baby may move around more, and by 28 weeks they will be perfectly formed and weighing around 1kg.
 By week 32, they may also be in the right position for being born, that is lying with their head pointing down.
 With all the extra weight you’re carrying, you may feel breathless and find it hard to sleep properly.

 At week 33, your baby will have a fully developed brain and nervous system, and at week 36 their lungs will be ready to start breathing.
-You may start noticing sensations called Braxton Hicks contractions around this time too – these are caused by a tightening of your uterus and completely normal.
-By 37 weeks you will have had a full-term pregnancy, and your baby will be born soon (according to the NHS, most women go into labour between 38 and 42 weeks).
+You may start noticing sensations called Braxton Hicks contractions around this time too – these are caused by a tightening of your uterus and are completely normal.
+By 37 weeks you will have had a full-term pregnancy, and your baby will be born soon (according to the NHS, most women go into labour between 38 and 42 weeks (i)).

 Pregnancy symptoms to watch out for